austinslatey/austinslatey/README.md

 - LinkedIn: [Austin-Slater](https://www.linkedin.com/in/austin-slater-1141b8225/)

-Feel free to connect with me on LinkedIn or send me an email.
+Feel free to connect with me on LinkedIn and send me a private message.
 I'm always open to interesting projects and collaborations.

 Thanks for visiting my GitHub profile! 😄